Embryo cryopreservation: History

 The cryopreservation of embryos was first successfully attempted in 1984 in the case of Zoe Leyland, the first baby to be born from a frozen embryo.
 In Zoe's case, the embryo had been frozen for two months, but since the inception of the practice of cryopreservation after successful IVF, embryos have successfully survived in cryopreservation extensively longer periods of time, spanning even decades.
-The long-term implications of freezing embryos are demonstrated in the case of Thaddeus Daniel Pierce, a child born in 2025 from the viable pregnancy of his mother who used an embryo, which had been stored in a cryogenic freezer for over thirty years.
+The long-term implications of freezing embryos are demonstrated in the case of Thaddeus Daniel Pierce, a child born in 2025 from the viable pregnancy of his mother who used an embryo, which had been stored in a cryogenic freezer since 1994.
 The first twins derived from frozen embryos were born in February 1985.
 Since then and up to 2008 it is estimated that between 350,000 and half a million IVF babies have been born from embryos frozen at a controlled rate and then stored in liquid nitrogen; additionally a few hundred births have been born from vitrified oocytes but firm figures are hard to come by.

 It may be noted that Subash Mukhopadyay from Kolkata, India reported the successful cryopreservation of an eight cell embryo, storing it for 53 days, thawing and replacing it into the mother's womb, resulting in a successful and live birth as early as 1978- a full five years before Trounson and Mohr had done so.
 A small publication of Mukherjee in 1978 clearly shows that Mukherjee was on the right line of thinking much before anyone else had demonstrated the successful outcome of a pregnancy following the transfer of a 8-cell frozen-thawed embryo into human subjects transferring 8-cell cryopreserved embryos.